5 WAYS YOUR BAD CREDIT IS HOLDING YOU BACK

 There is a school of thought from some pretty influential financial “gurus” who seem to think your credit score is not important because once you pay off your credit – you will never use credit again.

 While good in theory, what this belief fails to acknowledge is that it is the 21st century and our good (and bad) credit is used for a number of important reasons that don’t necessarily have anything to do with obtaining credit.
+That’s what we are going to cover today, the 5 reasons you should care about your credit score.

 Here are five reasons why you want to have good credit: